SRM GOVERNANCE HORIZONS

 • Identify readiness gaps and co-develop tools through legal and policy research, participatory methods, narrative work, and cross-sector convenings.

-All outputs are anchored in justice and anticipatory legitimacy, not technical roadmaps or deployment playbooks.
+All outputs will be anchored in justice and legitimacy, not technical roadmaps or deployment playbooks.

 Use readiness criteria—information access, decision authority, representation, legitimacy, and the ability to slow or stop harmful trajectories—to assess governance strength.

-Collaborate with experts in other technology sectors to identify readiness failures, early warning signs, and adaptable governance mechanisms.
-A first convening will be academically focused; a second will bring in affected communities, civil society, and policymakers.
+Collaborate with experts in other sectors to identify readiness failures, early warning signs, and adaptable governance mechanisms.

 Analyze how venture capital logic and private-sector incentives shape SRM development.
 Identify governance tools that reinforce public oversight, transparency, and public-interest decision-making.

-Systematically track SRM-related patents and assess their implications for public access and governance.
-Explore options such as defensive licensing, commons-based approaches, and patent pools.
+Systematically analyze SRM-related patents and assess their implications for public access and governance.

 Convene legal scholars, civil society leaders, and governance experts to co-design equitable frameworks that strengthen public control and protect against unilateral or privatized SRM decisions.